THE POPE SAW THE PROBLEM

 TEACH THE NEED FOR CONFESSION – MAKE CONVENIENT

-Countless people don’t know what mortal sins are (see mortal sins as stated in the Bible) nor believe they must be confessed with actual sorrow to a priest for forgiveness to be given and eternity in heaven granted.
+Countless people don’t know what mortal sins are (see mortal sins as stated in the Bible) nor believe they must be confessed with real sorrow to a priest for grace to be given so they can grow in faith to one day hopefully obtain a saving faith for an eternity in heaven.
 This truth MUST be taught to the people.
 Along with educating the people, the pope stated, in the Misericordia Dei, the Church needs to make reconciliation convenient to the faithful.
 Satan is looking for any excuse to distract and deter a potential penitent from obtaining reconciliation with our Lord.
 Making the assumption that everyone is comfortable with scheduling an appointment for a confession or that everyone is available on Saturday is a harmful assumption to make, resulting in reconciliation being almost impossible for many wanting penitents.
-This can lead to many souls remaining in sin and suffering, their growth in holiness stunted, and for some, since there was no reconciliation with God, damning their soul for eternity.
+This can lead to many souls remaining in sin and suffering, their growth in holiness stunted, and since there was no confession to God through the priest, for many, that is damning their soul for eternity.
 What a horrible thought!
 Not one soul should be lost.
 We can do more.
-What greater goal could a parish have than offering more opportunities to partake in the sacrament of reconciliation, educating the parishioners to its need, and improving the quality of direction (advice) given to the penitent for the salvation of their souls.
+What greater goal could a parish have than offering more opportunities to partake in the sacrament of reconciliation, educating the parishioners to its need, and improving the quality of direction (advice) and penance given to the penitent for the salvation of their souls.

 Let’s make confession a top priority in parish life.
 Parishioners need to hear its necessity preached from the pulpit.
 There is a deep longing to be reconciled with God in their soul.
 Let’s bring that desire to the surface and unite God to His children.